-Bekele is Director of UK Welcomes Refugees.
+Bekele is always ready to speak truth to power.
 He loves Community Organising.
 Building the power of civil society is important for Bekele as he believes that organised Civil Society is the backbone of democracy.
-As a human rights advocate, Bekele believes we should do a lot to make the world a better place to live in; a place of tolerance and respect.
-Bekele writes about different issues on different platforms.
+Bekele believes we should do a lot to make the world a better place to live in; a place of tolerance and respect.
+Bekele writes about different issues on different platforms, especially about Ethiopia.
 This blog reflects Bekele’s personal views.
 One Love! አለፎ አልፎ ይህችን ብሎግ ጎብኘት ያድርጓት።

 25 September 2019